 From the Zendesk integration page, enter your email, Zendesk subdomain, and API key.

-If you are a Zendesk administrator, you’ll find your API key in your admin settings.
-See these further instructions for additional help.
+If you are a Zendesk administrator, you’ll find your API key in the admin settings of your Zendesk account.

 Please note that all integrations with Notion are Read Only.
 We will not post any data back to your Zendesk account, and you’ll only need to do this once.